 - Use an OBD2 scan tool to read the codes.
 If other codes are present, fix those first.

 - If you mostly drive in a city or at low speeds, your engine may not be reaching high enough temperatures to burn off the soot.
 Take your car for a hard drive.
-Make sure you reach at least 55 miles per hour for 20-30 minutes, then reduce speed quickly.
+Ensure you get at least 55 miles per hour for 20-30 minutes, then reduce speed quickly.
 Clear the codes and rescan with the OBD2 scan tool.

-- If you have recently made a modification to your vehicle, replace it with the original part.
+- If you have recently modified your vehicle, replace it with the original part.
 Certain modifications, including cat-back exhaust kits or cold air intake kits, can trigger this code.
 You can also check with the manufacturer to see if this is a known issue for your vehicle.

 - Check for loose connections around the bank 1 DPF.
 Also, check for any burnt or loose wires, and make sure there’s no corrosion on the connectors.